vim-scripts/todo-txt.vim/README.markdown

 For more information on the available flags see `help :sort`

 ## Mappings

+By default todo-txt.vim set all the mappings secribed in this section.
+To prevent this behavior, add the following line to your vimrc

+   let g:Todo_txt_do_not_map=1

 `<LocalLeader>` is \  by default, so ̀`<LocaLeader>-s` means you type \s